 - They're not checking you out to see how flexible you are (or aren't): If your teacher is looking at you, it's not to judge whether or not you can straighten your legs in Down Dog (so don't quickly press your heels to the floor if you catch a glimpse your way!).
 He or she wants to make sure you're doing a pose safely and comfortably.

-- They don't like when you push yourself too hard: I always encourage my students to try new poses, but not if it means they're struggling in pain.
+- They don't like when you push yourself too hard: You're always encouraged to try new poses, but not if it means struggling in pain.
 When working on backbends, trust that you know whether it's better for you to do a beginner version like Cobra versus an advanced version like Scorpion.

 - They wish you'd ask questions or for assistance: Yoga classes tend to be pretty quiet with only the instructor's voice heard, but if you have a question, please ask!
 Chances are the other students are wondering the same thing.
 Also, don't be shy about asking for help — they'd much rather stand next to you and help you lift into headstand than to hear you crash to the floor after trying it on your own.